-- RESHAPE() is necessary for ra and dec because they have dimensions X,Y and Z, and so extracting out only the last entry of the third dimension, which is what the -1 syntax does, gives you a 2D array. - myframe.ra/dec are the ra/dec datasets, which is not the same as the RaArray in the Status. "ra" and "dec" have dimensions X,Y,Z and were produced by the task specAssignRaDec, whereas Ra/DecArray are 1D (they are just for the central pixel), and were produced by the task specAddInstantPointing. - The "-1" means you are asking to plot the ra for the final readout of the timeline (the last element in an array is specified with a -1); you can of course ask to plot all but that will make a very busy, and very slow, plot. - srcRa and secDec are taken from the Meta data of the ObservationContext or the slicedFrames (if it is in there), these being the source positions that were programmed in the observation.
-Here we plot them as Double1d arrays, because PlotXY cannot a single value (which is what they are), so we "fake" them each into an array (in fact we are converting them from Double to Double1d). - The different syntax here to previous examples shows you how flexible (or annoying) scripting in our DP environment can be. p[0].setName("spaxels") does the same as the l1.setName("signal") in a previous example.
+- RESHAPE() is necessary for ra and dec because they have dimensions X,Y and Z, and so extracting out only the last entry of the third dimension (-1) gives you a 2D array. - myframe.ra/dec are the ra/dec datasets, which is not the same as the Ra/DecArray in the Status. "ra" and "dec" have dimensions X,Y,Z and were produced by the task specAssignRaDec, whereas Ra/ DecArray are 1D (they are just for the central pixel), and were produced by the task specAddIn-stantPointing. - The "-1" is how you ask to plot the ra for the last element of the array; you can of course ask to plot all but that will make a very busy, and very slow, plot. - srcRa and secDec are taken from the Meta data of the ObservationContext or the slicedFrames (if it is in there), these being the source positions that were programmed in the observation.
+Here we plot them as Double1d arrays, because PlotXY cannot a single value (which is what they are), so we "fake" them each into an array (in fact we are converting them from Double to Double1d). - The different syntax here to previous examples shows you how flexible (or annoying) scripting in our DP environment can be. p[0].setName("spaxels") does the same as the 11.setName("signal") in a previous example.
 The first layer (layer 0) is always the one created with the "PlotXY=" command, subsequent layers can be added with the "plotsky.addLayer(LayerXY())" command.

 If your observation includes several raster pointings you may want to plot the pointings for each.
-To to this you need to select out the relevant slices from slicedFrames that corresponds to each pointing, and then you can use the same commands as written above to plot the pointings of each subframe.
-You can do the same if you wish to compare the pointing for different spectral line slices.
-See Sec.
-3.5.3.1.5.
+To to this you need to select out the relevant slices from slicedFrames that corresponds to each pointing

+(each slice is in fact a unique pointing), and then you can use the same commands as written above to plot the pointings of each subframe.

-More information about the spatial arrangement of the spaxels is given in Chap.
-4.
+More about the numbering of the modules of the frames and spaxels of the cubes is given in Sec.
+3.6.2.3.

-3.4.2.6.
+3.4.2.5.
 Display